 YOUR GUIDE TO QUIET PORTABLE GENERATORS

 A typical untreated portable genset may be as loud as a lawn mover.
 It may be acceptable for a few minutes, but not for hours.
 It does not make sense to buy such a device if you or your neighbors won't be able to work or sleep because of it.
 This review will tell you what you need to know about genset noise and help you choose the quietest one.
-I'll just start with a quick technical reference that explains how sound is measured.
+Let me just start with a quick technical reference that explains you how sound is measured.
+If you are not interested in the technical stuff and just want to find noise levels of the best models, you may scroll down to the

 NOISE MEASUREMENT

-Noise levels are usually measured in decibel (dB).
-There is common confusion about its definition.
-If you measure acoustic power W1 in watts, then its level dB=10×log(W1/Wo), where Wo is a reference level equals to 1 picowatt.
-Microphones normally respond to the sound pressure rather than power.
-Since the power varies with the square of the pressure P, then dB=20×log(P1/Po), where P1- rms sound pressure in Pascal being detected, Po- a reference level.
+dB=20×log(P1/Po), where P1- rms sound pressure in Pascal being detected, Po- a reference level.
 By convention, 0 dB sound pressure reference level is a typical threshold of human hearing.
 Since human ear has different sensitivity to different frequencies, the noise levels are often measured with a so-called A-filter, whose frequency response is similar to that of the our ear.
 These frequency-weighting results are stated in dB(A) or dBA.

 UNDERSTANDING NOISE LEVELS